saneck2150/saneck2150/README.md

 ## 📌 About Me:
 - 💻 I specialize in **C++ (C++17/20), Python, CMake, Qt6, SQL, and Git**.
-- 🔍 I enjoy solving algorithmic challenges and working on **high-performance and security-focused applications**.
+- 🔍 I enjoy working on **high-performance and Linux open-sourse apps**.
 - 🎨 In my free time, I like **designing UI/UX in Qt, exploring system programming, and contributing to open-source projects**.
 - 🚀 I am always open to **collaborations** and **new opportunities**!